gustun/NetCorePosSample/README.md

 # Introduction

-NetCorePosSample is a basic example of e-commerce-pos Rest API which is developed to experience dotnet-core and new technologies.
+NetCorePosSample is a basic example of e-commerce/retail Rest API which is developed to experience dotnet-core and new technologies.

 # Used Libraries
   - Asp.Net Core 2.1 Web API